idil-naz/idil-naz/README.md

 - 👋 Hi, I’m @idil-naz
-- 👀 I’m interested in softare engineering, data science, machine learning, and a lot of other things.
+- 👀 I’m interested in software engineering, data science, machine learning, game development, 3D Modelling and various other things.
 - 🌱 I’m currently learning C/C++, I'm learning how to work with data structures and databases in school, and trying my best to learn as much as I can.
 - 📫 How to reach me https://www.linkedin.com/in/idil-naz-bakandi/